apostrophecms/docs/docs/guide/template-filters.md

 `{ colors: { $pull: ‘blue’ } }`

-For additional detail, you can examine the code comments in the `url` module [`index.js` file](https://github.com/apostrophecms/apostrophe/blob/main/modules/%40apostrophecms/url/index.js).

 ### `| clonePermanent`

 Given JavaScript data, this filter recursively strips out any properties whose names begin with a `_`, except `_id`.
-This is used to avoid pushing large documents into the DOM, keeping markup size down.
+This is used to avoid pushing large related documents into the DOM, keeping markup size down.
 This filter is usually followed by either the `json` or `jsonAttribute` filters.
 ### `| css`
 Converts a string from other formats, such as underscore or camelCase to a kebab-case CSS identifier.
 For instance, `fooBar` becomes `foo-bar`.
 ### `| date(format)`